1. What will my student get out of joining a fraternal organization that they will not get out of any other college organization?

 5. What should I do if I suspect my student is being hazed?

 UNC-Pembroke, as well as each fraternity and sorority, has a zero-tolerance policy regarding hazing that is consistent with North Carolina state law.
-The Office of Greek Life also requires the continual adherence of the FIPG, Inc. Risk Management Policy from all fraternities and sororities.
-Hazing is contrary to the purposes of the Greek community and the Office of Greek Life.
+Fraternity and Sorority Life also requires the continual adherence of the FIPG, Inc. Risk Management Policy from all fraternities and sororities.
+Hazing is contrary to the purposes of the Greek community and Fraternity and Sorority Life.
 Hazing is not tolerated.
-If you feel that you or someone you know is participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Greek Life (910) 775-4048 or campus police.
+If you feel that you or someone you know is participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact Fraternity and Sorority Life (910) 775-4048 or campus police.
 Calls will be handled in a discreet and professional manner.
+You can also report any hazing activities by filling out our confidential hazing report.